harrymckillen/ireland-glyph-font/README.md

 ## Usage

-Include the `ireland_glyph_font.css` file in your HTML file and ensure you have the paths to the font files correct, depending on your setup.
+Include the `css/ireland-glyph-font.max.css` file (or choose the *.min.css version) in your HTML file and ensure you have the paths to the font files correct, depending on your setup.

 The follow classes are available: